When considering buying anything that is used, it’s important to do your research and know what to look for. Let’s look at this in detail.

 Many parts have been discontinued due to manufacturers no longer making their own parts.
 There is no point in buying a snow blower if you have no access to parts.

 The larger two-stage snowblower to look out for is a Toro.
 It is great for larger areas, including piles of snow left by the city snowplows.
 It is also gas-powered, has 30” clearance, and has a throw distance of 49 ft.
-Again, not always easy to obtain as a used model, as they are expensive to buy initially and people tend to hold on to them.
+They are not always easy to obtain as a used model, as they are expensive to buy initially, and people tend to hold on to them.

 There are electric versions of snowblowers available but may not be widely available as used.
 They don’t have the same clout as a gas-powered snowblower and are not built as sturdily.

 A snowblower that has been well maintained can last in excess of 20 years.
 When viewing a used snowblower, you should be able to tell if a snowblower has been loved.

 Have a glimpse around the yard of the seller.
 Is everything neat and tidy?
 You can tell a lot about where a snowblower lives.
 Ask the reasons for selling.
 Has it had a good service history?
 Have they owned it since new?

 - Snowblower care

 When buying a used snowblower do your research.
 Don’t just buy the first one you go to see (unless it’s a minter!)

 A used snowblower with some years on it will be a better purchase than a newer one.
 Older snowblowers are better built; they have more metal, less plastic, and better engineering.
 Don’t be put off by the age of the snowblower has been looked after.

 You may find the following posts helpful also: